How Much Does a Gardener Cost?

 Maintenance

-As everyone’s garden is different, this can mean different things for different people.
-Some people may just require having their lawn cut every week or so, whereas others may need more jobs to keep on top of their garden such as pruning, patio cleaning, weeding, and so on.
+As everyone’s outdoor space is different, this can mean gardening tasks can vary from one property to the next.
+Some people may require having their lawn cut every week or so, whereas others may need more doing in order to keep a well maintained garden such as pruning, patio cleaning and weeding or even a landscape gardener for a complete redesign.

-Most gardeners will remove green waste and clear any general debris from your garden, although legally they can't dispose of household rubbish unless licensed and insured to do so.
+Garden clearance costs involves as much general garden waste removal as needed.
+Most independent gardeners will remove green waste and clear any general debris from your garden, although legally they need to be licensed and insured to dispose of it responsibly.

 Cutting Grass